 This event is part of Friends of Europe’s Health and Wellbeing programme, which focuses on how the obstacles of vested interests and short-term political thinking can be overcome in the difficult transition to new healthcare models and systems – and how these new systems can be financed.

-Welcome & registration
+Welcome and registration of participants

 Healthcare systems in Europe are overstretched, struggling to meet the growing demand for care with limited and decreasing resources.
 The medical landscape is fragmented and complex, with multiple players and competing interests.
 Every day, hard choices have to be made at all levels.
 Policymakers decide on overall policy and funding, payers and hospital managers decide the best allocation of resources to their services, health industries have to choose the R&D opportunities to invest in, while clinicians try to provide patients with the best care possible.
 Stakeholders continue to operate in silos in a world where it is not easy to get a broader perspective on healthcare systems as a whole, let alone identify new alternative solutions.
 Yet, overcoming these barriers to health can make room for new opportunities and allow for more collaborative and imaginative thinking that can considerably improve healthcare for patients across the EU.

 - What are the challenges of working in a healthcare system that is defined by constraints, whether financial, human or technical?

 - How do we move from a system where everyone is operating in their silos, into a more collaborative space to create a more effective and sustainable healthcare system?

 - Given the complexity and constraints of healthcare systems, how can patients and their needs be put at the centre of care?

 Penilla Gunther, Member of the Health and Welfare Committee, Swedish Parliament